CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-9--Contractible-Maps.lagda.md

 As we showed in ``≡-in-subtype`` at the end of Lecture 2-X, paths in subtypes can be calculated in the underlying type.
-Since the type `A ≃ B` of equivalences is a subtype of the type of functions `A → B` (because now know``isEquiv`` is a proposition), we can compute paths between equivalences on their underlying functions.
+Since the type `A ≃ B` of equivalences is a subtype of the type of functions `A → B` (because we have just shown ``isEquiv`` is a proposition), we can compute paths between equivalences on their underlying functions.

 ```
 equiv≡ : {e f : A ≃ B} → (h : e .map ≡ f .map) → e ≡ f